3rd & Cherry: Bosa proposal

 In May 2016, Mayor Ed Murray announced that Touchstone would not continue developing the project, having failed to secure financing and tenants within the 60-day deadline.
 On October 28, 2016, Mayor Murray announced that Bosa Development would take over the contract and develop the building, paying into an equitable development fund and affordable housing.
 The project would be subject to design approval and could begin construction as early as 2018.
 Under the new deal, Bosa would pay $16 million to build a new condominium tower (with a new design) on the property, and contribute $5.7 million to an affordable housing fund.

 In 2017, Bosa unveiled their new proposal, designed by James K.M.
 Cheng, with no office space.
 The proposal, for a curving 58-story building with 423 condominiums and 586 parking stalls, went through repeated design changes during the review process.
 The project site and development rights were sold to Bosa in December 2019, but the project has not been granted a land-use permit as of October 2020.

 The shoring and excavation permit for the project was issued in March 2022 and Bosa announced that it would begin construction the following month.
-The tower was planned to open by 2026.
-In July, Bosa announced a pause in construction due to "price escalations" and a volatile market.
+The tower was initially planned to open by 2026.
+In July 2022, Bosa announced a pause in construction due to "price escalations" and a volatile market.
+As of September 2026, work has not resumed.